Home Baby Formula Breastfeeding vs Formula

 Baby formula disadvantages include its cost, inability to provide antibodies and immune support to babies, and baby formula side effects.

 Formula feeding is expensive.
 It can cost between $800 and $2,800 a year.
 With inflation, this figure could be higher.
-Brand-name formulas that babies leave the hospital with can be as much as 66% more expensive that store brands, but mothers are most likely to stick with the brand they know.
+Brand-name formulas that babies are given at the hospital can be as much as 66% more expensive than store brands, but mothers are most likely to stick with the brand they know.
 Baby formula recalls may also cause extra stress because of formula shortages.

 Babies who aren’t breastfed miss out on the unique immune and cognitive development benefits breast milk gives them.
-This includes antibodies and other health protections breast milk provides infants.
+This includes antibodies and other health protections from breast milk.
 And while baby formula side effects are typically limited to mild digestive issues, some health risks may be serious or even fatal.

 Supplemental Feeding